 Warnings "Leverage browser caching" and "Specify a cache validator."

 Our resources are cached for about 1 minute (app data and preferences) and 1 hour (app script).

-Having a different cache policy would cause more harm than good; for instance, our app would not show the most recent changes in regards to the configuration options you have chosen in the app preferences page.
+Having a different cache policy would cause more harm than good; for instance, our app would not show the most recent changes regarding the configuration options you have chosen on the app preferences page.
 For that reason, a shorter cache period guarantees that the app is working to its fullest potential.

 Warning "Serve resources from a consistent URL: the following resources have identical content"

 The report warns about some content that is identical.
 This would be useful advice, for example, if the same product image has to be downloaded twice to be displayed twice.

 However, it also shows false positives when two different actions respond something like 'OK' when their URL is called.
 When the stats are populated in our app code, our server responds 'OK', but it is not the same 'OK' message that other tools or apps reply.

 In the early years of the Internet, websites were quite simple and were always served from a single server.
 However, most modern websites are composed of content coming from different sources.
 For example, you can have videos that come from YouTube or some analytics code coming from Facebook.
 This is normal, and it is how the Internet works.

 The warning is saying that it would be more efficient if all content comes from the same place, but even the simplest Shopify store has content coming from different sources because Shopify indeed uses multiple locations to store their different content (HTML, CSS, images, etc.).